AdamBoley/Viscosity-Calculator/README.md

 Other users may access this project using Gitpod by following the steps below:

-1. Install the Google Chrome or Firefox browser.
+1. Install the Google Chrome or Firefox browser on your device.
 2. Navigate to Github.
 3. Log into GitHub or create a Github account, if you don't already have one.
 4. Navigate to my Github profile - [Adam Boley](https://github.com/AdamBoley).